Presented By: Research Center for Group Dynamics (RCGD)

 RCGD Seminar Series: Courtney Thomas Tobin

-The Winter 2025 RCGD Seminar Series will feature speakers invited and hosted by faculty affiliated with the Research Center for Group Dynamics.
+The Winter 2025 RCGD Seminar Series features speakers invited and hosted by faculty affiliated with the Research Center for Group Dynamics.
 These multidisciplinary talks will cover a variety of topics in social science, including social cognition, structural racism, romantic relationships, and cognitive health.
 Check the schedule for updates to this series that will convene on select Mondays at 3:30 at the Institute for Social Research.

 These events are held Mondays from 3:30 to 5.